 NZME is a leading player in all sectors of the media and entertainment industry, through audio, publishing, and real estate.
 NZME is an audience and customer centric, integrated multiplatform media and entertainment business.
 NZME has 32 print publications, 10 audio brands, 17 websites and 12 real estate publications.
 The New Zealand Herald remains New Zealand's number one daily newspaper.
-During the reporting period for this statement, NZME reached an agreement to sell the GrabOne business, with the sale completing on 29 October 2021.

-NZME operates in a number of locations around New Zealand, with headquarters in Auckland and has an office in Melbourne, Australia.
-NZME employs approximately 1,300 people as at the time of publication of this statement.
+NZME operates in a number of locations around New Zealand, with headquarters in Auckland and a presence in Melbourne, Australia.
+NZME employs approximately 1,250 people as at the time of publication of this statement.